lrascao/rebar3_gpb_plugin/examples/sample_app/README.md

 This project was created using rebar3:

-	rebar3 new app sample_app
+	$ rebar3 new app sample_app

+	$ rebar3 --version
+	rebar 3.3.2 on Erlang/OTP 19 Erts 8.1

 After which the following files were added or modified

 	- add the rebar3_gpb_plugin to your rebar.config.
 	- add a directory for your [protocol buffer](https://developers.google.com/protocol-buffers/) definition.
 	- add an empty include directory for the generated protocol buffer definitions.
+	- add a pattern to .gitignore generated files from git.
-- add a simple protocol buffer definition.
+	- add a simple protocol buffer definition. (addressbook.proto)
 	- add a module to test your protocol buffer.
 	- compile your project.
 	- finally call your function.

 Build
 -----